clux/facemaulers/questideas/punishment.md

 Petrification/sequestering...
 Planeshift to Carceri.
 The literal plane of prisons.
-Polymorphing someone for example into a donky or ox and let him work.
+Polymorphing someone for example into a donkey or ox and let him work.
 (Drow drider polymorph is a good example)